Floppy/genreator/README.md

 ```

 The script stores a list of genres per artist in `artists.yml`, to avoid repeated lookups.
 Just remove the file to start from scratch.

+## License

+Open source under the MIT license; see LICENSE.md for details.